 At our parting, Mike gave me something I’ll always treasure – a Nibble lapel pin with a small diamond that few have seen before.
 Knowing I would appreciate the pin – the last one he had – he wanted to give me something special to say thanks.
 As he later told me, “I had a limited number made up for the Nibble staff in the last year we published.”
 In my mind, I always imagine that I was part of Mike’s Nibble staff, and perhaps I was through the creation of his book and the honor of receiving his pin.

 We continued to stay in contact.
 The last time we exchanged emails was in May 2018 where he told me, “If you’re ever out this way, you have a standing invitation.”
 Sadly, I never took Mike up on that offer, although I thought about it frequently.
 I suppose this is another lesson in Carpe Diem!

-Reading through our many emails and remembering our interactions, it strikes me how Mike was always kind, courteous and thoughtful.
+Reading through our many emails and remembering our interactions, it strikes me how Mike was always kind, courteous, thoughtful, and trusting.
 And he was smart – extremely smart!
-Mike was always complimenting me about something, trusting me with questions, and sharing plans related to promotion and KansasFest, among other things.
+Mike was always complimenting me about something, which was a great and sincere way of encouraging me.
+He also shared plans related to promotion and KansasFest, among other things.
 We even shared photos and joys from some of our vacations.
 I really cared about him.